 With an easy grace she took her place at the microphone.
 She had spoken to many audiences in many countries.
 Now she was speaking to the leaders of her own people.
-She knew that it was no time for fine oratory or a telling speech.
+She knew that it was no time for fine oratory.
 She knew she had to come to grips and do battle with the intangible forces in the hearts and minds of the people before her.
 She began in an enquiring mood.
 She was enlisting her hearers in the search.

-"What," she was saying, "is the answer to all this dishonesty anyway?"
+"What," she was saying, "is the answer to all this dis-

+honesty anyway?"

-She made no reference to the recently issued Report of the Government inquiring into bribery and corruption.
+She made no reference to the recently issued Report of the Government enquiring into bribery and corruption.
 Most of them would have had it, some of them would have read some of it, all of them would have put it away somewhere.

-How was she going to put her truth in a way to convict without alienating, convince without losing this elusive audience?
+How was she going to get her truth home in a way to con-

+vince without alienating this elusive audience?